Ara-O/Ara-O/README.md

  ## Hi there 🙋‍♂️

  Hello!
-My name is Eyiara Oladipo ( 15 years old ).
-I am currently a rising freshman to the University of Detroit mercy.
+My name is Eyiara Oladipo.
+I am a freshman at the University of Detroit mercy studying Computer Science 🖥️.
 I am currently learning Vue.js and have worked on several projects using HTML, CSS and Javascript.

  ### What do I do 🤷‍♂️
  <p>